 The Rideau Canal itself is almost unbelievable.
 Really.
 That a 202-kilometre long canal was built by hand almost 200 years ago with that much foresight and that much engineering is simply awe-inspiring.
-The Rideau Heritage Route communities dotting the landscape along the way share the many stories of the fabled canal and if those locks could talk, they would likely tell stories of grand boats locking through, communities evolving over time and the aspects of each stop along the way that makes the Rideau Canal so unique.
-Read on for the five best ways to explore the Canal.
+The Rideau Canal communities dotting the landscape along the way share the many stories of the fabled canal and if those locks could talk, they would likely tell stories of grand boats locking through, communities evolving over time and the aspects of each stop along the way that makes the Rideau Canal so unique.
+Read on for the five best ways to explore the area.

 Experience a lock up close and personal – by locking through!
 With 23 lock stations and 45 locks (not including the two lockstations on the Tay Canal) spanning Kingston to Ottawa, boats of all sizes are able to lock through no matter if you’re in a cruiser or paddling in a canoe.
 This is a true Canadian experience.
 In 2017 alone, more than 68,000 vessels locked through along the Rideau – join in on the fun.
 Canal staff along the Rideau are friendly and willing to answer questions, and in some locations, such as at Kingston Mills, Chaffey’s Lock, Jones Falls and Merrickville, there are museums and visitor centres at the stations.
 Boat rentals are available at some spots along the canal; indulge in a rental to cross this experience off your bucket list.